HannesRammer/Dartabase/README.md

     }

 *******************************************************************************************
-ENGING
+ENDING
 ======
-currently you need to manually stop the scripts from the editor or console after migration is done.
+Currently you need to manually stop the scripts from the editor or console after migration is done.

-when is it done?
+And when is it done?

-should be quite fast, once you have gone through all migration steps and there have been no errors, than it should be done.
+Once it has printed some output and there have been no errors, it should be done.

 *******************************************************************************************
 Now you can add migration files for simple database manipulation